Holonomic brain theory: Theory overview

-The hologram and holonomy
+Hologram and holonomy

 A main characteristic of a hologram is that every part of the stored information is distributed over the entire hologram.
 Both processes of storage and retrieval are carried out in a way described by Fourier transformation equations.
 As long as a part of the hologram is large enough to contain the interference pattern, that part can recreate the entirety of the stored image, but the image may have unwanted changes, called noise.

 An analogy to this is the broadcasting region of a radio antenna.
 In each smaller individual location within the entire area it is possible to access every channel, similar to how the entirety of the information of a hologram is contained within a part.
 Another analogy of a hologram is the way sunlight illuminates objects in the visual field of an observer.
 It doesn't matter how narrow the beam of sunlight is.
 The beam always contains all the information of the object, and when conjugated by a lens of a camera or the eyeball, produces the same full three-dimensional image.
 The Fourier transform formula converts spatial forms to spatial wave frequencies and vice versa, as all objects are in essence vibratory structures.
 Different types of lenses, acting similarly to optic lenses, can alter the frequency nature of information that is transferred.